-Herbal remedies have been debated over the years, but some women find natural treatments effective.
+Herbal remedies have been debated over the years, but some people find natural treatments effective.
 Certain plants and herbs may help ease your cramping and quicken your flow.
 Some options include:

-- Myrtle fruit syrup: Most of us didn’t grow up with a bushel of myrtle berries on the breakfast table — so it’s a lesser-known fact that the fruit (and leaves) may have potential health benefits.
-One study showed 15 milliliters of syrup taken daily decreased the number of bleeding days in study participants while also decreasing discomfort.
+- Myrtle fruit syrup: It’s a lesser-known fact that these fruit (and leaves) may have potential health benefits.
+One study showed that 15 milliliters of syrup taken daily decreased the number of bleeding days in study participants while also decreasing discomfort.

-- Ginger: Its natural anti-inflammatory properties help alleviate cramps and may prevent heavy bleeding.
+- Ginger: One 2012 study showed that ginger’s natural anti-inflammatory properties help alleviate cramps and may prevent heavy bleeding.
 Around 1500 milligrams per day is recommended.

-- Fennel seeds: This plant has an analgesic effect, so it inhibits period pain.
+- Fennel seeds: One research review showed that fennel has an analgesic effect.
+So, it inhibits period pain.
 It also helps to release menstrual blood faster, potentially leading to a quicker period.

 - Raspberry leaf: Raspberry leaves have a folkloric history of alleviating heavy menstrual flows.
-Studies show its astringent properties can also help mitigate diarrhea brought on by PMS.
+A 2003 research review showed that raspberry leaves’ astringent properties can also help reduce diarrhea brought on by PMS.

 Here’s what you need to know.